Quickstart

 # Define the task for the agent

-# Create the agent with the task, model, browser, and browser context
+# Create the agent with the task, model, and browser session

 agent = Agent(